 Course Component: Lecture

-MHA 6361 Organizational Behavior and Change in Health Care (3 units)
+MHA 6361 Organizational Behaviour in Health Systems (3 units)

 Course Component: Lecture